craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Unknown
 	Last Known Keeper: None, see Entry Description.

-	Entry Description: GME-014 are stored within Vault 0's Warm Storage sector in a series of 6'x3'x1' darksteel containers, each of which is lined with a soft textile.
+	Entry Description: GME-014 are to be stored within Vault 0's Warm Storage sector in a series of 6'x3'x1' darksteel containers, each of which is lined with a soft textile.
 GME-014 are, at the time, largely uncontained and unused.
+Although the total number of GME-014 instances is unknown, informed estimates suggest less than 100 instances have been created.

-		GME-014 is a set of less than 100 identical longbows made of a curve of blue-tinted ivory roughly 5-feet long, and strung with a thread of Elvenibre.
-In addition to their material proporties, when the wielder of a GME-014 speaks the command word, GME-014 creates an arrow-like projectile of white light
+		GME-014 is a set of identical longbows made of a curve of blue-tinted ivory roughly 5-feet long, and strung with a thread of Elvenibre.
+In addition to their material proporties, when the wielder of a GME-014 speaks the command word, GME-014 creates an arrow-like projectile of white light in the firing position.
+This projectile slowly disipates after roughly a minute under bright light, or longer under less light.

+	GME-014 is a
 ```

 ###### Elvenfibre